 Between March 2020 and March 2021, over $600B has been paid out in unemployment insurance benefits to over 40M Americans.
 Unfortunately, a significant amount of that money went to fraudsters.
 The U.S. Labor Department's Office of Inspector General estimates that $89B was issued to fraudsters, and there are some estimates that the number may be significantly higher than that.

 Most would agree that stolen credentials are being used to obtain these unemployment benefits funds.
 The data from the Federal Trade Commission would support this.
 Below is a chart that shows the ID theft claims received by the FTC.
-In 2020, the number doubled compared to 2019.
-And, the number of claims in 2021 is projected to be 48% higher than in 2020 based on the number of ID theft claims received in Q1 2021.
+In 2020, the number more than doubled compared to 2019 (1.38M vs. 651K) and then stayed elevated in 2021 at 1.43M.
+As of Q1 2022, the number of ID Theft claims is still high relative to pre-pandemic times at 313K vs. 123K in Q1 of 2019.

 The scam is simple - a fraudster uses stolen credentials to open a deposit account using the name, date of birth, Social Security number, and address of their victim.
 Then, the fraudster creates an unemployment insurance online account using these same stolen credentials.
 In California, for instance, this entails supplying a name, date of birth, Social Security number, and EDD Account Number which can be generated here.